Forgetting is Everywhere: Thought experiments

 \begin{scenario}[The clock.]
 Consider a simple clock that increments its state deterministically with each tick.
 Does the clock forget past states?
 In one sense, yes: it overwrites its register and never recovers earlier times.
 In another sense, no: it never misrepresents the current time and updates consistently.
 This raises the question: must forgetting be tied to the loss of recoverable information, or only to deviations from self-consistent updates?

-\emph{Consistency verdict: no forgetting.} Under regular environmental updates, the clock advances its state (its notion of ``time") by one unit per tick.
-However, under consistency updates, we propagate the learner's state forward using its own current beliefs rather than the actual environmental progression.
-Since the clock believes time remains fixed at its last known state, it will continue to predict the exact time indefinitely.
-Consequently, its futures remain invariant under consistency updates.
+\emph{Self-Consistency verdict: no forgetting.} Under learning environmental updates, the clock advances its state (its notion of ``time") by one unit per tick.
+For any $k$, the time from $t+k:\infty$ under simulated updates matches that under learning interaction.
+Consequently, the learner's predicted futures remain invariant under self-consistent updates.
 The clock does not forget. \end{scenario}

 \begin{scenario}[The moody learner.]
-Suppose a learner only updates on even timesteps, ignoring all odd ones.
+Suppose a learner updates only on even time steps, ignoring all odd ones.
 Does inaction indicate perfect memory?

-\emph{Consistency verdict: no forgetting (on ignored steps).} When no update occurs, the state remains identical, so induced futures distributions are unchanged.
+\emph{Self-Consistency verdict: no forgetting (on ignored steps).} When no update occurs, the state remains identical, so the predictive distribution is equivalent to the simulated marginalisation.
 Forgetting can only occur during state-altering updates. \end{scenario}

 \begin{scenario}[The function picker.]
 Suppose there are $L$ learner functions, and at each timestep, one function is selected uniformly at random, independent of both $t$ and the observed data.